LSeu-Open/AIEnhancedWork/README.md

 | [Ollama](https://ollama.com/) | Fastest when used on the terminal, and any model can be downloaded with a single command. | All | Open sources Models |

 > [!IMPORTANT]
-> **Having trouble choosing a model?** I'm here to help you make an informed decision.
-[This tutorial](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/run-local-llm-ollama-and-page-assist.md#find-the-llm-model-that-is-right-for-you) provides a comprehensive overview of **the best open-source and Proprietary models**, along with ***estimated performance metric.***
+> **Having trouble choosing a model ?** I'm here to help you make an informed decision.
+[This dedicated section](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/run-local-llm-ollama-and-page-assist.md#find-the-llm-model-that-is-right-for-you) provides a comprehensive overview of **the best open-source and Proprietary models**, along with ***estimated performance metric.***

 <br>